Skip to content

 In today’s post, I am taking a look at an antique Doxa goliath pocket watch.
 As the name ‘Goliath’ suggests this is a large pocket watch.
 I can’t find a conclusive definition of what constitutes a ‘Goliath’ pocket watch.
 The name ‘Goliath’ was registered by Omega in 1892 for their giant pocket watches, which had an Omega calibre 30”’ 8-day stem-winding movement.
 However, I have seen many other pocket watches labelled as goliaths from other brands, such as Doxa.
 It is possible that they all used the Omega 8-day movement, but I suspect the term ‘Goliath’ has been appropriated and applied to any large pocket watch.
 This is much like the brand ‘Hoover’ has been applied to vacuum cleaners in general.

-Typically, antique pockets watches are around 50mm in diameter.
+Typically, antique pocket watches are around 50mm in diameter.
 The term goliath seems to be applied to any pocket watch with a diameter of 60mm or more.
 I have seen examples online which are in excess of 130mm, which I don’t imagine is very practical for carrying in a pocket.
 I imagine, most of these 60mm+ pocket watches fulfilled two purposes, one remaining a portable pocket watch and two, being used as a desk or tableside clock.
 The larger size would also allow a larger mainspring and therefore a longer power reserve.
 I have seen some references to these being used as clocks to be mounted on car dashboards or used by station masters as a dual-purpose watch/desk clock.

 Doxa Goliath pocket watch